 • She took the prize under the table without winning.

-Other ways to say: In secret, illegally
+Other ways to say: In secret, illegally, hidden deal

 Example Sentence: